Brian Nelson (Northern Irish loyalist): Jimmy Smyth extradition case

 Sir Patrick Mayhew, Northern Ireland Secretary, declared the Nelson affair was "dead and buried".
 However, in May 1993, a San Francisco, California judge, in the extradition case of a Maze prisoner escapee, James Joseph "Jimmy" Smyth, who had used the alias "Jimmy Lynch", demanded disclosure in court of suppressed reports, including documents on Nelson, or risk having the case dismissed.
 The papers were not produced, but Smyth was eventually extradited to Northern Ireland and to jail on 17 August 1996.

 Francisco Notarantonio

-Nelson was accused of setting up the killing of republican sympathiser, Francisco Notarantonio, aged 66, to divert the UDA away from wrongly targeting "Stakeknife", Frederico Scappatici, a senior IRA member and informer for the "shadowy" FRU, the army intelligence unit.
+Nelson was accused of setting up the killing of republican sympathiser, Francisco Notarantonio, aged 66, to divert the UDA away from wrongly targeting "Stakeknife", Freddie Scappaticci, a senior IRA member and informer for the "shadowy" FRU, the army intelligence unit.

 Loyalist Sam McCrory killed retired taxi driver and father of eleven children, Notarantonio, who had been interned in 1971.
 He was shot dead in bed, at his home in Ballymurphy, West Belfast on 9 October 1987.